quidphp/project/README.md

 ## Requirement
 **QuidPHP/Project** requires the following:
-- PHP 7.3+ with curl, fileinfo, json, mbstring, pdo, pdo_mysql and openssl
+- PHP 7.3+ with these extensions:
-- Apache or Nginx server
-- Mysql or MariaDB database
-- MacOs, Windows or Linux
+    - curl
+    - date
+    - fileinfo
+    - gd
+    - iconv
+    - json
+    - mbstring
+    - pcre
+    - PDO
+    - pdo_mysql
+    - openssl
+    - session
+    - SimpleXML
+    - Zend OPcache
+    - zip

-The following PHP INI directives are also required:
+- The following PHP INI directives are also required:
     - *post_max_size* must be at least 1MB
     - *post_max_size* must be larger than *upload_max_filesize*
     - *memory_limit* must be at least 128MB
     - *browscap* needs to contain a valid path
+- Mysql or MariaDB database
+- Apache or Nginx server
+- Compatible with MacOs, Windows and Linux

 ## Dependency
 **QuidPHP/Project** has the following dependencies:
 - [quidphp/base](https://github.com/quidphp/base) - Quid\Base - PHP library that provides a set of low-level static methods